Sous chef Kirsty Lawrence's problems begin

 she becomes attracted to him!

-Velma’s large family refuse to accept she is now a
+Velma’s family refuse to accept she is now a

 Jack and Velma's relationship.

-He gives her the choice to let him go to war as
+He gives her a choice - let him go to war as

-a single man, or to marry him in a registry office without
+a single man - or marry him in a registry office without

 the support of family and friends.